chamambom/resume/README.md

 <hr style="border:1px solid gray"> </hr>

-## 🎤 Most Difficult customers
+## 🎤 Most Difficult customers (my testimonies)
-🐻 Customers who dont understand their own application , network and server configurations and the contribution to the complexity of the project especially in hybrid deployment scenarios <br>
+🐻 Ever worked with a customer who has an I.T department which doesnt know how their applications ,network and servers are configured ? <br>
-🐻 customers with an I.T department reporting to the finance department - Most of the time , the I.T team is not technical <br>
+🐻 Customers with an I.T department reporting to the finance department ? where justification is required from the vendor on why we must do the project? <br>
+🐻 Customers with that I.T Guy who will change stuff during project execution and when stuff stops working deny that he ever touched anything ? <br>
+🐻 Customers with that I.T guy who doesnt pay attention during project execution - Only to take you back to square one during project handover? <br>
+🐻 Customers who dont want to pay for a managed service support contract but will continue to bother you anyway and always get away with it ? <br>

+🏳️‍🌈 **Well you are out of luck -  customer is king**

 <hr style="border:1px solid gray"> </hr>